 The Many Birds of Paradise: It’s Confusing

 There is a lot of confusion between the various bird of paradise species used as landscape plants.
-This is in part because they all have many common names, and sometimes there is overlap.
+This is in part because they all have many common names which occasionally overlap.
+And gardeners and even nurseries often call them all “bird of paradise” which leads to further confusion.

 Additionally, I’ve been dismayed to see that many gardening sites and internet search engine results have the various bird of paradise species all mixed up!